1989ONCE/Java_Practice/README.md

 # Java_Practice
-This is my practice repository for Java. update at least once a week. codes may have some bugs and problems.
+This is my practice repository for Java.\n update at least once a week. codes may have some bugs and problems.
 Only for learning......